lo-chr/pivot-track/README.md

 # Pivot Track
 Pivot Track helps TI analysts to pivot on IoC and to track their research.
 ```
 Usage: pivottrack [OPTIONS] COMMAND [ARGS]...

 Pivot Track helps TI analysts to pivot on IoC and to track their research.

- Usage: pivottrack [OPTIONS] COMMAND [ARGS]...

- Pivot Track helps TI analysts to pivot on IoC and to track their research.

 ╭─ Options ──────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ --install-completion          Install completion for the current shell.                                    │
 │ --show-completion             Show completion for the current shell, to copy it or customize the           │